AnantharamanLab/METABOLIC/README.md

 - **Each hmm hit protein collection**

+- **KEGG_identifier_result**
+the KEGG identifier searching result - KEGG identifier numbers and hits of each genome that could be used to visualize the pathways in KEGG Mapper

 - **Elemental/Biogeochemical cycling pathways for each genome and a summary scheme (Both files and figures)**